-Our curriculum is rigorous and expectations of students are high; however, we are not an exclusive school for only the best and the brightest.
+Our curriculum is rigorous and expectations of students are high; however, we are not an exclusive school for the best and the brightest.
 Our goal is to provide an environment that allows every student who wants to learn the opportunity to achieve academically.
-A student's desire to learn and his or her curiosity, is the key to success and fulfillment at the Academy.
+A student's desire to learn his or her curiosity, is the key to success and fulfillment at the Academy.
 While the school understands that some students are more talented than others in certain subjects, every student who has passed the appropriate prerequisites, is genuinely curious, and applies him or herself diligently on a daily basis will succeed at the Academy.
-Success is measured as a student's growth in maturity, accomplishment, and understanding over the course of his or her seven years in the Lower School and will finally be demonstrated in his or her character as a typical GHNO 6th grade promotee, a truly impressive young man or woman.
+Success is measured as a student's growth in maturity, accomplishment, and understanding over the course of his or her seven years at the Academy and will finally be demonstrated in his or her character as a typical Academy senior and graduate, a truly impressive young man or woman.